jaredcwhite/jaredwhite_website/src/_posts/thoughts/2024/2024-01-13-shiny-happy-people.md

 We need a LOT more "exvangelical" documentaries.
 We need more people telling their story.
 We need these stories represented in art, literature, and cinema.
 Given the #spirituality dimension we see in American #politics today, it has never been more important.￼

 (Parting thought: we need to hold media accountable for promoting fundamentalism or at least giving it a pass.
 The Duggars should _never_ have been given a national mainstream TV platform.
-TLC/Discovery should be ashamed of themselves.￼)￼
+TLC/Discovery should be ashamed of themselves.)